hip89/My_ban_script.sh/README.md

 ## Overview

 - Application uses the Multi Address api of the popular crypto wallet [Blockchain](https://www.blockchain.com).
 Blockchain multi address api gives the list of BTC transaction for the given wallet address.
-See the API [documentation](https://w
+See the API [documentation](https://www.blockchain.com/api/blockchain_api).
+- You can replace the address to retrieve.
+- The dashbo